viamrobotics/docs/docs/mobility/frame-system/nested-frame-config.md

 Note: `myGantry` uses the default translation and orientation from the `world` origin, and `myArm` uses the default orientation.

-You do not have to explicitly configure this on your robot, as it is the default.
+You do not have to explicitly configure this on your machine, as it is the default.
 It is included as part of this example for illustrative purposes.

 {{% /alert %}}